Unlock the Truth About Sunscreen – Straight from Dermatologists (2025)

 UVA vs UVB Rays Explained

-• UVA rays = aging (they penetrate deep into the skin)
+• UVA rays = aging (they are deep penetrating)

-• UVB rays = burning (they affect the surface of your skin)
+• UVB rays = burning (they act on the surface of your skin)

 The Role of Broad-Spectrum Sunscreens

-Broad-spectrum means it offers protection against both UVA and UVB rays.Always check the label.
-If it doesn’t say “broad-spectrum,” you’re leaving half the door open for UV damage.
+Broad-spectrum refers to the fact that it provides protection against UVA and UVB rays.Read the label.
+Unless it mentions that it is broad-spectrum, then you are leaving half the door open to UV damage.

 Common Myths Debunked

 • “Dark skin doesn’t need SPF.”
 Also false.
-Melanin offers some natural protection but not enough to skip it.
+The melanin provides a certain protection but not that much to forgot it.

 Sun Damage Is a 365-Day Problem